ClonyPDF home

 Distance from camera

 Stand back far enough that your head and shoulders fill the frame loosely — you'll crop tighter afterward.
 Shooting too close distorts facial proportions at this small a final print size.
+The crop guide explains how the 7:9 ratio and head-height band are applied together.

 Common at-home mistakes